pedrorodrigues1997/vehicle-backend/Readme.md

 You can see logs in the backend console log and you can see all the values being updated in the database

+### Mission Report

+  The Mission Report Endpoint, handled by **MissionReportController**, can be called with the following path

+    /api/reports/missions

+No parameter are needed in the Body, just make a GET Request using Postman.
+The endpoint will return a list of all missions (active or not), all the vehicle information of each assigned vehicle and also the vehicle specific mission data.
+The response is similar to this one

+    [
+    {
+        "missionId": 2,
+        "missionName": "Deliver medical supplies12",
+        "missionDescription": "Urgent delivery to hospital",
+        "goal": "Deliver packages to hospital A",
+        "waypoints": [
+            {
+                "lat": 40.712776,
+                "lng": -74.005974
+            },
+            {
+                "lat": 40.713776,
+                "lng": -74.002974
+            }
+        ],
+        "status": "COMPLETED",
+        "vehicleMissionDataList": [
+            {
+                "vehicle": {
+                    "vin": "car-001",
+                    "model": "Model S",
+                    "manufacturer": "Tesla",
+                    "firmwareVersion": "v10.2.1",
+                    "hardwareId": "HW-12345"
+                },
+                "vehicleId": "car-001",
+                "status": "COMPLETED",
+                "lastUpdateTime": "+57362-01-31T15:02:05",
+                "location": {
+                    "lat": 40.708844,
+                    "lng": -74.013332
+                },
+                "speed": 48
+            },
+            {
+                "vehicle": {
+                    "vin": "car-002",
+                    "model": "Model S",
+                    "manufacturer": "Tesla",
+                    "firmwareVersion": "v10.2.1",
+                    "hardwareId": "HW-12345"
+                },
+                "vehicleId": "car-002",
+                "status": "COMPLETED",
+                "lastUpdateTime": "+57362-01-31T19:12:05",
+                "location": {
+                    "lat": 40.72091,
+                    "lng": -74.000443
+                },
+                "speed": 66
+            }
+        ],
+        "createdAt": "2025-05-23T15:01:15.702955",
+        "updatedAt": "2025-05-23T15:03:00.734348",
+        "endTime": "2025-05-23T15:03:00.734348",
+        "active": false
+    },
+    {
+        "missionId": 1,
+        "missionName": "Put out fire in the Hospital", "missionDescription": "Urgent dispatcher to hospital",
+        "goal": "Estinguish Flames",
+        "waypoints": [
+            {
+                "lat": 50.712776,
+                "lng": -60.005974
+            },
+            {
+                "lat": 51.713776,
+                "lng": -61.002974
+            }
+        ],
+        "status": "COMPLETED",
+        "vehicleMissionDataList": [
+            {
+                "vehicle": {
+                    "vin": "car-004",
+                    "model": "Model S",
+                    "manufacturer": "Tesla",
+                    "firmwareVersion": "v10.2.1",
+                    "hardwareId": "HW-12345"
+                },
+                "vehicleId": "car-004",
+                "status": "COMPLETED",
+                "lastUpdateTime": "+57362-02-01T00:15:43",
+                "location": {
+                    "lat": 40.711205,
+                    "lng": -74.001699
+                },
+                "speed": 76
+            },
+            {
+                "vehicle": {
+                    "vin": "car-003",
+                    "model": "Model S",
+                    "manufacturer": "Tesla",
+                    "firmwareVersion": "v10.2.1",
+                    "hardwareId": "HW-12345"
+                },
+                "vehicleId": "car-003",
+                "status": "COMPLETED",
+                "lastUpdateTime": "+57362-01-31T20:05:45",
+                "location": {
+                    "lat": 40.709981,
+                    "lng": -74.005933
+                },
+                "speed": 62
+            }
+        ],
+        "createdAt": "2025-05-23T15:01:03.814966",
+        "updatedAt": "2025-05-23T15:03:18.951961",
+        "endTime": "2025-05-23T15:03:18.951961",
+        "active": false
+    }
+]

+### Suggested Testing
+Use the python scripts inside the folder, pythonMqttClients
+#### Start by Registering vehicles using 001Register.py Modify any parameters in the script, and register the cars you want.
+**Keep in mind that VIN should follow the format car-xxx.**, i chose this format for easier testing and there are validations checking this.

+#### You can test the telemetry data by running 002TelemetryPublishingData.py
+This script will generate telemetry data with the expected format, 3 cars will be sending data with random values.
+Each car will send data for 60 seconds, in 5 sec intervals.
+Once the 60 seconds end, the next car starts sending data.

+#### You can test the Status data by running 003MultiCarStatusData.py
+This script will generate health status data with the expected format, 3 cars will be sending data with random values.
+Each car will send data for 60 seconds, in 5 sec intervals.
+Once the 60 seconds end, the next car starts sending data.

+#### You can test Mission handling by running 004missionSim.py
+This script will start 4 clients (cars) that will be waiting for the mission start from the backend.
+When received they will start sending data 15 seconds apart from each other (if multiple cars are selected for the mission).
+Each car will send data every 30 seconds.

+Once this script is running, you can send the mission start request to the backend.
+You’ve got 4 cars to test with, so it’s totally up to you how you use them:

+- one mission with all 4
+- a couple missions with 2 each
+- 4 separate missions with 1 car each

+Choose whichever combination you want.